Pre-employment testing: Everything you need to know

 Tests can be very useful when hiring for new skills.
-When no one on the team has the skill they are hiring for, tests can provide a reliable way to test for technical skills and the team can take the top candidates
+When no one on the team has the skill they are hiring for, tests can provide a reliable way to test for technical skills.

 Here are some of the top concerns employers have when considering online pre-employment screening for employment in their organization.